wandifrog/CSS-BackgroundAnimation/README.md

 # CSS Background Animation
-Cloud and Sun Animation. built with MS Paint and CSS for animation.
+Cloud and Sun animation. built with MS Paint and CSS for animation.